 When you are gardening outside you have more options, with more space available to you, you can look at growing root vegetables such as radishes, potatoes and onions.
 If you want to add a little more colour to your garden, why not try fuchsias, marigolds, forget-me-not or wild strawberries?
 Sunflowers are also great too, create a friendly competition of who’s can grow taller, encouraging to measure the growth daily.

 Greenhouse – with a greenhouse the opportunities are endless, increasing speed of germination, giving you many options to what you can plant, including vibrant fruits and vegetables.
 It also gives the options of sweeter plants, attracting butterflies, ladybirds and other interesting insects that your children can learn about too.

-The warmer greenhouse climate allows for more tropical foods including mushrooms, cucumbers, peppers, squash, citrus fruits and chillies!
+The greenhouse effect allows for more tropical foods including mushrooms, cucumbers, peppers, squash, citrus fruits and chillies!
 You can grow bamboo plants too, if you’re looking for something a little bit different!

 With everything in life, safety is key.
-So ensure the correct size tool is used, sprays and fertilisers are out of reach and chemicals are kept to a minimum.
+So ensure the correct size gardening tool is used, sprays and fertilisers are out of reach and chemicals are kept to a minimum.
 And on the rare occasion, if the sun is shining, provide shade for your children under an umbrella or cloth, wear sunscreen and sunhat too if necessary.

 We hope you too got green fingers and found a way to teach your children about when their food comes from and how they can create new life, by giving back to the environment and living a sustainable lifestyle.
 We would love to know what you planted or any new ideas you may have too!

 Keep your seedlings and plants in order with our assorted designs of dishwasher, microwave and washing machine safe name labels.
 We have a variety of fun themed name labels your children absolutely love, from iron-on, stick-on to woven name labels, we have a name label for everything!